gracious-tech/copy.church/src/free/index.md

 &nbsp;

-If you do modify the resource, we recommend you:
+You do not need to ask the original owner for permission.
+However, if you modify the resource, we recommend you:

  * Avoid implying it is endorsed by the author
+ * Let people know where they can find the original
  * [Freely give](https://copy.church/licenses/) your modified version

-You do not need to ask the original rights holder for permission, even if you charge for it.
-They have dedicated the work to the public domain using [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode), which you should consult for more information.

 &nbsp;